jbperry004/onboardingFall18/README.md

 This project assumes basic knowledge of git and JavaScript.
 If you feel like you need a brushup, I'd encourage you to take some time looking at our training documents found in the dev-general repository at `dev-general/technical.`

+If you do not already have node.js installed, please do so at https://nodejs.org/en/ You can check if you have it downloaded by running `node -v` and `npm -v` in your terminal.

+If you do not already have git installed, please do so at https://git-scm.com/downloads

 Open a terminal and make a local clone of the repository by running the following command: